-May 17, 1945 - Council formally approves May 9 Resolution, commends the Mayor's handling of the situation, and recommend that people attend the hearings to be held where the Chief of Police would give an account of his force's involvement.
+May 17, 1945 - Council formally approves May 9 Resolution, commends the Mayor's handling of the situation, and recommends that people attend the upcoming hearings where the Chief of Police would give an account of his force's involvement.

 July 26, 1945 - City's claim for $4,523.03 in damages and a resolution to borrow money to cover those expenses are passed.

 October 11, 1945 - Board of School Commissioners granted permission to pay for repairs of damage from the riots and the Bedford Magazine explosion ahead of receiving federal compensation.

 May 13, 1948 - Council approves payment of legal services in connection with the Royal Commission to investigate the VE Day Riots.

 Halifax Police Department investigation files

 In the days following the Riot, Halifax police officers investigated the many thefts and vandalism to gather evidence for prosecutions, and to return stolen items to their owners.
 Much information was gathered from anonymous letters from "an honest citizen" who responded to the plea for information the Police had put in the newspapers.
 These two police files include fascinating testimony from the accused, witnesses, and police and give a streets-eye-view of the Riots (all personal information removed):

 Director of Civil Defence files

 Director of Civil Defence Major Osborne Crowell led the civil preparations for the war's anticipated end through a VE Day subcommittee of representatives of Armed Services, religious organizations, business organizations, media, and police.
 Their preparations are detailed in the files below, as well as their account of what occurred on May 7 and 8.

 - News coverage of VE Day and Riots, May 8-11, 1945 from the Halifax Mail, Daily Star, Halifax Chronicle (CR13.3)